Simple fibrations in (1,2)-surfaces: Acknowledgements

 We started this project many years ago, in 2015, at a conference in Bayreuth celebrating Fabrizio Catanese's 65th birthday.
 We find it appropriate to mention him here.
 In fact, several of the techniques used here, may be traced back to his work and his teaching.
 For example, as is evident from the frequent references to \cite{pencils}, we were inspired by the study of the relative canonical algebra of fibrations of surfaces to curves, which was developed by Catanese and many other people, and taught by him to the second author during his doctoral studies.
 We thank him for the enthusiasm, guidance and support that he has provided to us and to the mathematical community.

-The second author would like to thank Alex Massarenti for inspiring discussions on Mori Dream Spaces (in particular pointing him the beautiful result \cite[Corollary 4.1.1.5]{ADHL}) without which we would not have obtained Theorem \ref{thm!MDS}.
+The second author would like to thank Alex Massarenti for inspiring discussions on Mori Dream Spaces (in particular pointing him to the beautiful result \cite[Corollary 4.1.1.5]{ADHL}) without which we would not have obtained Theorem \ref{thm!MDS}.
+Moreover, we thank Bal\'{a}zs Szendr\H{o}i for his comments on the proof.

+We also thank Gavin Brown, Meng Chen, Yifan Chen, Yong Hu, Chen Jiang and Tong Zhang for helpful comments on a previous draft of this paper.